takamura-research/PRISM/README.md

 **https://lmstudio.ai/docs/app/system-requirements**

+### 2. Set Up the Local LLM

+PRISM uses Gemma 3 12B as the local large language model.

+In LM Studio, search for and download the following model:

+`lmstudio-community/gemma-3-12b-it-GGUF`

+> **Model used in this study:** `lmstudio-community/gemma-3-12b-it-GGUF`

 ## Reproducing the Evaluation

 The evaluation reported in the manuscript can be reproduced using the materials provided in this repository.